 I hold a Masters degree in Psychology.

-Alongside my counselling practice in East Finchley, I am a member of a student counselling service at an adult education college in central London.
+I have previously worked at a counselling charity and as part of the counselling service for an adult education college in central London.

 I have worked with people who have experienced issues such as anxiety, depression, relationship difficulties, sexual abuse, long-term physical health conditions, bereavement, eating difficulties, self-harm, and suicidal thoughts and feelings.